-Fieldwork Program Components and Requirements
+Fieldwork Program Components

 Fieldwork placements provide an opportunity to integrate theoretical and practical knowledge and to develop professional behaviours and clinical skills.
 MScOT students are required to complete a minimum of 1000 hours of fieldwork according to the requirements of the Canadian Association of Occupational Therapists.